How to Maintain a Landscape Pond

 - Routinely check fish for sores or unusual behavior.

-- Control any plant pests as needed to maintain healthy plants; control algae with a long-handle bristle brush, rake, or pole.
+- Control any plant pests as needed to maintain healthy plants; control algae with a long-handled bristle brush, rake, or pole.

 - Fertilize potted plants monthly with aquatic-plant fertilizer tablets.